Sister Abhaya murder case: Narco analysis tests

 As part of its investigation in August 2007, the CBI conducted Narcosynthesis tests on Fr.
 Thomas Kottoor, Fr.
 Jose Poothrikkayil, Sr. Sephy and some others who they believed had knowledge about the case.
 Narco Analysis test report and CD were sent to the Chief Judicial Magistrate Court and to the High Court.

 There were allegations that the CDs relating to the narco analysis tests were manipulated.
-Justice Ramkumar of the Kerala High Court sent questionnaires to Dr. Malini, assistant director of the Bangalore centre where the narco analysis was conducted.
+Justice Ramkumar of the Kerala High Court sent questionnaires to Dr. Malini, assistant director of the Bengaluru centre where the narco analysis was conducted.
 The lab denied any manipulation.
 But Justice Hema, who heard the bail petition of the accused, based on Case Diaries, mentioned that the narco analysis CDs might have been manipulated and wanted the originals to be produced in court.

 Dr. Malini has since been dismissed from service on the charge of forging her birth certificates.

-CDAC Trivandrum, ordered by the Ernakulam CJM court to verify the Narco CDS submits that they are not equipped for the tests.
+C-DAC Thiruvananthapuram, ordered by the Ernakulam CJM court to verify the Narco CDS submits that they are not equipped for the tests.
 CDs given to CDIT for tests.
 CDIT submits the finding that the CDs have been doctored more than 30 times.
 Court orders CBI to find out the original CDs. within 10 days.
 CBI questions the forensic lab officials including Dr. Malini.
 CBI makes a volte face and submits that the CDs were not edited.
 CDIT challenges the submission by CBI.
 Abhaya's father files contempt of court petition against CBI for not producing original CDs.